By Melissa McLaughlin

 The woman said, “The serpent deceived me, and I ate.”
 Genesis 3:8-13

-Once we have partaken of sin, the shine and sparkle quickly wears off and we are left like Adam and Eve, trying to cover up our brokenness and hide from God.
+Once we have indulged in sin, the shine and sparkle quickly wear off and we are left like Adam and Eve, trying to cover up our brokenness and hiding from God.

 Separation from God is literally death because only God gives and sustains life.
-This is the outcome of sin that is so easily forgotten by all of us.
+This outcome of sin is easily forgotten.

 When God asked them about their choices, Adam blamed Eve and Eve blamed the serpent.
 The sin-blame-game continues in much the same way today.
 It is still hard to confess we have done wrong, to ourselves, to God and to others.
 Excuses slide off our tongue and we quickly explain away what we have done.
 We are no different than Adam and Eve at the core.

-When God looks upon Adam and Eve’s human-made inventions for “covering up” He of course knows that will not be adequate.
-God Himself covers them with animal skins.
+When God looked upon Adam and Eve’s human-made inventions for “covering up” He knew it would not be adequate.
+Therefore, God Himself covered them with animal skins.

 The Lord God made garments of skin for Adam and his wife and clothed them.
 Genesis 3:21

 Right then and there, the first innocent blood was sacrificed to cover mankind’s sin.
-Furthermore, God Himself provided what was needed just as He would do again one day.
+Furthermore, God Himself provided what was needed, just as He would do again through Christ one day.

 One vital point we would rather overlook in our sinfulness today is the sacrifice that is required to make atonement, to make reconciliation, to make things right between us and God.

-The first animal sacrifice for the covering of Adam and Eve’s sin is a foreshadow of the innocent blood of Jesus being shed for our sin one day on the cross.
+The first animal sacrifice for the covering of Adam and Eve’s sin is a foreshadow of the innocent blood of Jesus being shed for our sins on the cross.
 The system of Old Testament animal sacrifices also pointed ahead to Christ’s final sacrifice for sin.
-The animals, having done nothing wrong, were killed to atone for the sins of the people, just as Christ, in complete innocence, did the same once and for all, for all time and all humanity.
+The animals, having done nothing wrong, were killed to atone for the sins of the people, just as Christ, in complete innocence, did the same once-and-for-all.

-These consequences for sin may on a surface level appear severe to us.
+These consequences for sin may appear severe to us at first.
 However, God is making clear that He is absolutely pure, perfect, true and holy.
 His standard is absolute perfection because He is absolutely perfect.
 If He tolerates even a hint of sin and defiance, then He is not being true to Himself.
 God hates sin because it separates us from Him and from life eternal.

 Humans try to cover themselves before God with man-made efforts.
 Our efforts could never be adequate.
 As God covered Adam and Eve in the Garden of Eden, so He covers us today with the blood of Jesus.

 Sinning against a holy and infinite God requires a holy and infinite sacrifice.
-In addition, to cover a human sin fully, a human must die.
+In addition, to fully cover a human sin, a human must die.
 Only Jesus was both.
 Fully God.
 Fully man.
 Only Jesus could pay the price that was required to reconcile us to God.

 As we remember the innocence of the animal slain to cover Adam and Eve, let us remember the innocence of our Savior, Jesus.

-Looking back, if sin causes death, why didn’t Adam and Eve die in the Garden of Eden as God said they would if they ate of the forbidden fruit?
+If sin causes death, why didn’t Adam and Eve die after eating the forbidden fruit?

 They did.
-The wages of their sin is death.
+The wages of their sin was death.
 They died an immediate spiritual death, as evidenced in their shame-burdened behavior, covering up, hiding and blaming.
 In addition, from that point on, a physical death would also one day end their lives.
-God could not allow something sinful to live forever in His kingdom, which is why after this they could not eat of the Tree of Life and were banished from the Garden of Eden.
+God could not allow something sinful to live forever in His kingdom.
+In addition, God knew that living an eternal life of sin would be a horrific punishment.
+Consequently, Adam and Eve were banished from the Garden of Eden to ensure they could not eat of the Tree of Life.

-As we reflect on all that Jesus did, we can recall how He refuted every lie of Satan from the beginning, as follows:
+As we reflect on all that Jesus did, we see how He refuted every lie of Satan from the beginning:

-- Did God really say that?
-“You must not eat from any tree in the garden?” – Lie.
+- Did God really say… “You must not eat from any tree in the garden?” – Lie.